GSCrawley/redux_tutorial/README.md

 ## The most important concept to understand here is that the state in Redux comes from reducers.
 Let’s repeat: reducers produce the state of your application.

+## What’s a reducer?
+A Redux reducer is just a JavaScript function.
+It takes two parameters: the current state and action

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts